gavinlyonsrepo/ERM19264_UC1609_RPI/README.md

 | Power control | 1.4mA + internal V LCD |  PC_SET | PC 2:0 |
 | V bias Bot(contrast) | 0x49h default|  Set by user with LCDbegin | PM 7:0 |

+## Notes and Issues

+Some users(Of the arduino  library) have reported the LCD not initialising correctly with this software.
+It was found that by adjusting the UC1609_ADDRESS_SET setting from 0x02 to 0x01. it resolved problem.
+This setting is on line 41 of ERM19264_UC1609.h file.
+See [ github issue 4](https://github.com/gavinlyonsrepo/ERM19264_UC1609/issues/4) for details.
+I suspect the root cause is different versions of product on market.
+In a future version I will allow user to adjust this setting in "LCDbegin" method parameters.